antvis/G6/docs/api/nodeEdge/Node.en.md

 order: 1
 ---

-Node inherit from item.
-The functions of item are also available for Node.
+Node inherits from item.
+The functions of Item are also available for Node.

 ## lock()